-Maturity at age used in the assessment was obtained by combining maturity ogives from the southern and northern areas, weighted by catch in numbers at age (ICES, 1995).
+Maturity-at-age used in the assessment was obtained by combining maturity ogives from the southern and northern areas, weighted by catch in numbers-at-age (ICES, 1995).
 These values have been used since 1994.
-Although the values of maturity at age may be too low, sufficient information for estimating new ogives is not available.
+Although the values of maturity-atage may be too low, sufficient information for estimating new ogives is not available.

-Natural Mortality
+Natural mortality

-It is known that blue whiting is a common prey amongst many different fish, cetacean and mammal predators.
+It is known that blue whiting is a common prey among many different fish, cetacean and mammal predators.
 Defining how this impact varies over time is not a trivial issue for such a widely distributed stock that also exhibits notable changes in stock productivity over time.
 The current M of 0.2 was derived from investigations undertaken in the 1980s that examined the age distribution of the stock before the industrial fishery started.
 The possible need for revising the current estimate of instantaneous natural mortality rate M for blue whiting was discussed in detail by the 2002 WG (ICES, 2002).
 The value of M estimated from different methods was in the range of 0.38 to 0.60.
 Although it was acknowledged that the current estimate M =0.2 yr might be too low, there is not a strong basis for revision.
-At the WKPELA pelagic benchmark meeting, in 2012, various methods to attempt to estimate how M may vary over ages were explored.
+At the WKPELA pelagic benchmark meeting in 2012 various methods to attempt to estimate how M may vary over ages were explored.
 The relationship between natural mortality and body weight was applied to the blue whiting data to determine a variable M by age.
-The values ranged from around 1.1 at age 0 to 0.7 at age 10, which is considerably higher than the value used so far.
+The values ranged from around 1.1 at-age 0 to 0.7 at-age 10, which is considerably higher than the value used so far.
 Methodological work by WGMG (ICES, 2003a) emphasizes that natural mortality rate cannot be estimated reliably with information normally available for stock assessment models, so it is considered that further examination would be necessary in order to incorporate such values into the assessment.
 The effect a change in the assumed natural mortality in the assessment would have on assessment results would also need to be explored.
 At present it is considered that there is no new information to support a revision of the current estimate of M.

-F and M before spawning
+Proportion of F and M before spawning

 Both are set at 0, equivalent to spawning on the 1st January.
+This ignores the fact that the spawning period is later in the year (March-April).